The Tarot cards’ Rider Waite symbolism is extraordinary. Today, we will discuss the meaning of Rider Waite tarot cards, piece by piece.

 Hope this will help you to better understand the tarot cards symbolism that you often see in the famous and perhaps most popular Rider-Waite-Smith Tarot cards deck.

 Tarot cards are rich in symbolism, and if you grasp the symbols on the cards, you may provide a complete tarot reading by interpreting them, even if you don’t know the exact meanings of each card.
 Symbols can be drawn from numerology, archetypal energies and symbols, color meanings, astrology, and spiritual Rider Waite symbolism, among other colors, depending on the tarot decks you select.
-If you get stuck during a tarot reading, look to the card’s symbols for extra information.
+Look to the card’s symbols for extra information if you get stuck during a tarot reading.

 The Minor Arcana’s Symbols